Fact Sheet 446

 Lopinavir + ritonavir (Kaletra)

 Lopinavir is a drug used as part of antiretroviral therapy (ART).
-It is manufactured by Abbott Laboratories.
+It is manufactured by Abbvie.
 Lopinavir is a protease inhibitor.
 The amount of Lopinavir in the blood stream stays much higher if it is taken with a small amount of ritonavir, another protease inhibitor.
 See Fact Sheet 442 for more information on ritonavir.
 Kaletra is a combination of lopinavir and ritonavir in the same tablet.
-In developing countries, Kaletra is sold as Aluvia.
-Generic versions have been tentatively approved under PEPFAR (see fact sheet 925.)
+In some countries, Kaletra is sold as Aluvia.
+Generic versions have been approved under PEPFAR (see fact sheet 925.)

 Protease inhibitors prevent the protease enzyme from working.
 HIV protease acts like a chemical scissors.
 It cuts the raw material for HIV into specific pieces needed to build a new virus.
 Protease inhibitors “gum up” these scissors.